Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Model and Exact Computation of Posteriori Probabilities

+If a vesicle hits the surface of the receiver voxel, there is a probability that it enters the receiver using endocytosis.
+We assume that if a vesicle successfully enters the receiver, then the signalling molecule will be released from the vesicle as illustrated by the broken vesicle shell in Fig.~\ref{fig:system_overview}.
+These freed signalling molecule \ce{K} (depicted as the blue filled circles in the receiver in Fig.~\ref{fig:system_overview}) can now react with the front-end receiver molecular circuit which we will describe shortly.
+The molecule \ce{K} will stay in the receiver until it is degraded.

+If a vesicle is in a neighbouring voxel of the receiver voxel, we assume that there is an infinitesimal probability of $\chi \frac{D}{W^2} (\Delta t)$ that this vesicle entering the receiver voxel.
+We will use a small value of $\chi$ to reflect the fact that it is harder for a vesicle to enter the receiver voxel than to diffuse to a neighbouring voxel.

 The receiver front-end is assumed to be an enzymatic cycle which reacts with the signalling molecule \ce{K}.
+This cycle reacts only with \ce{K} in its freed form and does not react with the vesicle that carries \ce{K}.
 The cycle consists of three species \ce{X}, \ce{XK} and \ce{X_*} which take part in the following four reactions:

 where $a_0$, $d_0$, $g_0$ and $g_-$ are reaction rate constants.
 In the case where the above reactions are of the phosphorylation-dephosphorylation reaction type, then we identify \ce{X}, \ce{K}, \ce{XK} and \ce{X_*} as, respectively, a unphosphorylated substrate, kinase, complex and phosphorylated substrate \cite{Gomez-Uribe:PLoS_CB:2005}.
 We assume that the \textsl{substrate} --- which is the collection of all the species that has an \cee{X} in them, i.e., \cee{X}, \cee{XK} and \cee{X_*} --- can only be found in the receiver and cannot be diffused outside of the receiver.